Jamestown Community College is committed to connecting you to your goals by providing challenging educational experiences in a caring environment.

 The original campus is located on a 107-acre site in Jamestown, in the southwestern corner of New York.
-The Cattaraugus County Campus, fifty miles east of Jamestown, is in Olean, NY.
-Extension centers in Dunkirk, NY and Warren, PA serve the needs of students in outlying areas.
-College-level courses are offered in numerous area high schools as well as online.
+The Cattaraugus County Campus, 50 miles east of Jamestown, is located in Olean, NY.
+Extension centers in Dunkirk, NY and Warren, Pa. serve the needs of students in outlying areas.
+College-level courses are offered in numerous area high schools, as well as online.

 Characterized by a climate of informal interaction among its board of trustees, administration, staff, faculty, and students, the college provides a working and learning environment conducive to growth and change, while maintaining high, nationally recognized standards.
-The diversity of student life on both campuses reflects the individuality of the students who attend.
-The student body of approximately 3,500 students includes both traditional and adult learners.
+The diversity of student life on JCC campuses reflects the individuality of the students who attend.

-While maintaining an open-admissions policy, the college has assured itself of high quality in its student body by means of its Unified Student Assistance (USA) program which guarantees a full resident-tuition scholarship to those students in the college’s service area who graduate in the top 20 percent of their high school classes.
+While maintaining an open admissions policy, the college has assured itself of high quality in its student body through the Unified Student Assistance (USA) program which guarantees a full resident tuition scholarship to those students in the college’s service area who graduate in the top 20 percent of their high school class.

 The college offers A.A., A.S., and A.A.S. degrees in 35 areas as well as 20 certificate programs.
 Approximately 40% of graduates transfer to four-year colleges and universities throughout the nation.
 JCC currently has transfer agreements with 41 colleges/universities.
 The college has a major community outreach program which focuses on economic development and personal enrichment.
 During the past year, approximately 10,000 individuals registered for contract and non-credit courses, seminars, and workshops.